-ASX Corporate Governance principles and recommendations
+ASX Corporate Governance Principles and Recommendations

-The ASX Corporate Governance Council (the Council) has issued Corporate Governance Principles and Recommendations (the Principles) which are designed to maximise corporate performance and accountability in the interests of investors and the broader community.
-The Principles encompass matters such as board composition, committees and compliance procedures.
+The ASX Corporate Governance Council (the Council) has issued Corporate Governance Principles and Recommendations (the Principles and Recommendations) which are designed to maximise corporate performance and accountability in the interests of investors and the broader community.
+The Principles and Recommendations encompass matters such as board composition, committees and compliance procedures.

-The Principles can be viewed at www.asx.com.au.
-The Principles are not prescriptive; however, listed entities including the Trust are required to disclose the extent of their compliance with the Principles, and to explain why they have not adopted a Principle if they consider it inappropriate in their particular circumstances.
+The Principles and Recommendations can be viewed at www.asx.com.au.
+The Principles and Recommendations are not prescriptive; however, listed entities including the Trust are required to disclose the extent of their compliance with the Principles and Recommendations, and to explain why they have not adopted a Principle or Recommendation if they consider it inappropriate in their particular circumstances.

-Given the special purpose nature of the Trust and the very prescribed nature of the Manager's powers in relation to the Trust, the Manager has determined that a number of the Principles do not apply to the Trust or are not relevant.
+Given the special purpose nature of the Trust and the very prescribed nature of the Manager's powers in relation to the Trust, the Manager has determined that a number of the Principles and Recommendations are not appropriate for the Trust or are not relevant.

-The Trust's corporate governance statement is in the form of a report against the Principles.
-The Trust's corporate governance policies diverge from the Principles in a number of respects, as highlighted below.
+The Trust's corporate governance statement is in the form of a report against the Principles and Recommendations.
+The Trust's corporate governance policies diverge from the Principles and Recommendations in a number of respects, as highlighted below.